-dotCMS will target running on the OpenJDK-based “LTS” (Long Term Supported) versions of Java.
-As of the upcoming dotCMS v5.1 we will still target, test and ship with Java 8 for our code, cloud and containers.
-There are many flavors of Java but our internal testing of dotCMS is currently done using the latest OpenJDK v8. dotCMS plans to begin migrating our codebase to Java 11 in Q2 2019.
+dotCMS targets OpenJDK-based “LTS” (Long Term Supported) versions of Java.
+As of dotCMS v5.2 we will still target, test and ship with Java 8 for our code, cloud and containers.
+There are many flavors of Java but our internal testing of dotCMS is currently done using the latest OpenJDK v8. dotCMS has already accomplished a POC of what a Java 11 migration would look like for our codebase and there are a number of changes that must take place - with regards to the containers we run in (Tomcat) and the tooling we can provide, e.g. incompatibilities with OSGI and library versions, that are disruptive and will be disruptive to our customers.
+This means we are moving slowly and mindfully to support Java 11. dotCMS plans to begin migrating our codebase to Java 11 in Q2 2020.

 In 2017, Oracle announced a change to Java’s release policy to prioritize modernization and features over long term support and stability.
 At this time, Oracle changed from a 2 year major version release cycle to a faster release cycle of 6 months, with a major “LTS” (Long Term Supported) versions delivered every 3 years.
 This means, in practice, that Java 8 is an LTS version, followed by Java 11 and Java 15.
 Each LTS version of Java will be supported for a term of at least 8 years from its release date.
 The critical difference in this new Java release policy is that long term access to Oracle’s Java updates, patches and security fixes on the stable versions now require a support contract with Oracle.